Terry Knight and the Pack: Recordings, Popularity 1965-1967

 Knight was able to use his contacts to enable the Pack to record their first single, "Tears Come Rolling"/"The Colour of Our Love", at the Golden World Studio in Detroit, released on the Wingate label.
-At this time the band was managed by Jim Atherton, of Flint, who felt that a traditional label such as Wingate could not properly promote a British-influenced Rock group like the Pack.
+At this time the band was managed by Jim Atherton, of Flint, who felt that a traditional label such as Wingate could not properly promote a British-influenced rock group like the Pack.
 Atherton convinced fellow Flint businessman Otis Ellis to record the band on his small Lucky Eleven label.
-Before the band recorded their second single, the band name was changed to Terry Knight and The Pack, reflecting Knight's de facto role as the charismatic front man and leader of the group.
-When Jackson received his draft notice, he left the band, and Mark Farner replaces him on bass.
+Before the band recorded their second single, the band name was changed to Terry Knight and the Pack, reflecting Knight's de facto role as the charismatic front man and leader of the group.
+When Jackson received his draft notice, he left the band, and Mark Farner replaced him on bass.

-Six of their nine singles made regional Top 40s throughout Michigan, Ohio and New York, with two of them – "You're a Better Man Than I" (originally by The Yardbirds) and "I (Who Have Nothing)" (a cover of a Ben E. King song) – reaching the national charts.
+Six of their nine singles were regional hits in Michigan, Ohio and New York, with two of them – "You're a Better Man Than I" (originally by the Yardbirds) and "I (Who Have Nothing)" (a cover of a Ben E. King song) – reaching the national charts.
 "I (Who Have Nothing)" went to No. 46 and earned the band an appearance on Dick Clark's television program Where the Action Is.
-In the summer of 1966, Farner left the band to join Dick Wagner's band, The Bossmen, allowing Jackson to return to the group.
+In tmid-1966, Farner left the band to join Dick Wagner's band, the Bossmen, allowing Jackson to return to the group.
 Their debut album, Terry Knight and the Pack, was released in 1966.

 Tracks by the band include: "This Precious Time" (composed and produced by P.F.
 Sloan), covers of the Rolling Stones' songs "(I Can't Get No) Satisfaction" and "Lady Jane", and several Knight originals: "Numbers", "A Change on the Way" and "Love, Love, Love, Love, Love" (later covered by Detroit roots rockers Brownsville Station).
-The Music Explosion issued an almost identical version of "Love, Love, Love, Love, Love", with the same instrumental backing track but a different vocal track; it's unclear whether The Pack or the Music Explosion recorded the "original".
+The Music Explosion issued an almost identical version of "Love, Love, Love, Love, Love", with the same instrumental backing track but a different vocal track; it's unclear whether the Pack or the Music Explosion recorded the "original".
 Due to personality clashes with Knight, Johnson left the band, with Farner returning as guitarist.

 TK&TP were mainstays on Cleveland's TV rock & roll showcase, Upbeat.
 In addition, they opened regional gigs for the Rolling Stones, the Dave Clark Five and the Yardbirds.